hraberg/domaren/README.md

     lein clean

 ## Benchmark

 There's an implementation of the [`vdom-benchmark`](http://vdom-benchmark.github.io/vdom-benchmark/) in `examples/vdom-benchmark-domaren`.
-It's currently about 5x slower than React.
+It's currently about 4x slower than React, 10x slower than Incremental DOM and 15x slower than virtual-dom.

 ## References